dhuseby/did-git-spec/did-git-spec.md

 # Security Considerations

+This spec applies only to versions of git >= 2.13.0, which used hardened SHA-1.
+Versions less than v.2.13.0 are susceptible to a [critical hash collision vulnerability](https://github.com/git/git/blob/master/Documentation/technical/hash-function-transition.txt), and MUST NOT be used for implementing this method.

 # Privacy Considerations

 Since DIDs can be resolved by anyone, care should be taken to ensure the DID Document does not contain any sensitive personal information.